 - Williams & Williams

-The local or county courthouse in the area can also provide a listing of foreclosures and auctions.
+The courthouse where the property is located can also provide a listing of house foreclosure auctions.
 There may be a bulletin board with the relevant information, so it can be quite easy to find.
 What the listings offer is a court date when the properties are going up for auction, the owners’ names, and the lender, and often the balance owed.

 It is important to note that a property may never make it to the auction block if a deal is reached with the lender, or the bank will not want to auction it for a very low price.

-If an investor goes to a foreclosure auction they will need to have their funding situation settled and in place.
-They may be required by law in their area to have 10% of the value on hand immediately after winning a bid, and may have only 10 days to provide the rest of the balance.
+If an investor goes to a foreclosure auction they will need to have their cash or financing settled and in place.
+They may be required by law in their area to have 10% of the value on hand immediately after winning a bid and may have only 10 days to provide the rest of the balance.

 - Homes with delinquent mortgage payments